rust-lang/rfcs/text/0000-const-value-parameters.md

 fn reduce1<const N: usize>(x: Foo<N>) -> Foo<N-1>;
 // The argument type can be inferred from the return type, but not vice versa. fn reduce2<const N: usize>(x: Foo<N+1>) -> Foo<N>;
-// No inference of N possible; the compiler can only do inference if N is
+// No inference of N possible; the compiler can only infer either value if N is
 // specified explicitly when reduce3 is called. fn reduce3<const N: usize>(x: Foo<N+2>) -> Foo<N+1>;
 ```